 Art & Wine in Florence and Tuscany:

-A couple of days in Florence is a must – spend some time in awe of the frescoes in the Duomo, taking in the beautiful art at the Uffizi Gallery, and be sure to see the iconic Michelangelo’s David.
+There’s so many Places to visit in Italy but a couple of days in Florence is a must – spend some time in awe of the frescoes in the Duomo, taking in the beautiful art at the Uffizi Gallery, and be sure to see the iconic Michelangelo’s David.
 If you want to shop, then a visit to the super chic Via de’ Tornabuoni is a must, and make sure to enjoy some delectable local food and drinks at Piazza della Signoria, a favorite with the locals.
 Then, head to tuscany food and wine tour where you can stay in an idyllic rural farmhouse and spend some time exploring the stunning countryside – rolling hills, gorgeous vine trellises and Romanesque churches are just some of the reasons why tourists return to Tuscany again and again.
 Getting to Florence from elsewhere in Italy is easy; check out this route from Naples to Florence.

 Romantic, Unique Venice:

 For a truly romantic, unique and exquisite Italian experience then a trip to Venice is ideal.
 You can’t go to this unforgettable city without taking a romantic ride down to the Grand Canal by gondola or water bus, and be sure to tour the amazing Palazzo Ducale.
 Take in the Venetian architecture, including the Basilica di San Marco, filled with treasures, and join the locals in a spot of shopping in the bustling Rialto Market.